 Impact Investment: Investing financial resources into independent research into safer alternatives and/or green chemistry solutions

-Company or company foundation invests significant financial resources into independent research into safer alternatives to chemicals of high concern and/or green chemistry solutions.
+The retailer or retailer’s foundation invests significant financial resources into independent research into safer alternatives to chemicals of high concern (CHCs) and/or green chemistry solutions.